alexanderfefelov/mikrotik-routeros-scripts/check-api/README.md

 # check-api

-This script check API availabity.
+This script checks RouterOS API connectivity and credentials.